Douglasville man pleads guilty to shooting his own grandmother, killing her husband - NewsBreak

 Douglasville man pleads guilty to shooting his own grandmother, killing her husband

-DOUGLASVILLE, Ga. — A Douglasville man had pled guilty to malice murder six years after he shot his own grandmother several times and the shot his step-grandfather to death.
+DOUGLASVILLE, Ga. — A Douglasville man has pled guilty to malice murder six years after he shot his own grandmother several times and then shot his step-grandfather to death.

 The District Attorney’s Office said that Patrick Canada entered a plea of guilty to malice murder and two counts of aggravated assault on Monday.